SkyTruth/CrowdProjects/Data/FrackFinder/OH/README.md

 The clustered sites that were used to create tasks for OH padmapper 2010-2013 was loaded into QGIS,  and a spatial query was done to filter tasks within the 2014 aerial image boundary, ensuring that no sites fell on the edge of the boundary.
 Sites within the boundary were saved in the 2014 directory

-/#kevin, do you think further explanation for why I did that will be needed?

 	2010-2013/Tadpole/transform/utica_marcellus_clustered_sites_071914.csv